jimmybgammyknee/EpiCSA_Methylation_June2016/tutorial/DMR_analysisR.md

 	# On either filtered set or normal set
 	meth.CG <- unite(CG)

 We can now plot the correlation of each sample and cluster or create a PCA with the samples.
 This is a little overkill at the moment considering we only have two samples which we are expecting to be quite different.
 However, ideally you will be using replicates, so this step is crucial to see how much variation you have within you biological or technical replicates.
+We wont run through these today

 	getCorrelation(meth.CG, plot = T)